DamilolaAdeniji/ETL-PROJECT/readme.md

 Before running the Jupyter Notebook, ensure you have the following:

-- An Azure Synapse Analytics Workspace with contributor access and write priviledges.
+- An Azure Synapse Analytics Workspace with contributor access and db_write priviledges.
 - Azure Blob Storage account credentials.
 - Python environment with necessary libraries installed (check requirements.txt).